The Impacts of Thacker Pass Mine

 Most Lithium mines in South America involve pumping saltwater brine on barren salt flats where the lithium slowly floats to the top, is skimmed off, and is then purified for use in batteries.

-Our community has been selected to be the guinea pig for a new process seeking to extract lithium from clay; which is much lower grade ore than spodumene.
-According to the plan of operations the ore that will be processed at Thacker Pass will range from 4000-9000 ppm (0.4-0.9%), according to The Plan of Operations they probably will be processing ore as poor of grade as 2000 ppm (0.2%) (see here) Low grade ore means a lot more ore must be processed.
+Our community has been selected to be the guinea pig for a new process seeking to extract lithium from clay; which is lower grade ore than spodumene.
+According to the plan of operations the ore that will be processed at Thacker Pass will be up to 4000ppm (.4%) in the smectite clay layer and up to 9000 ppm in the lower illite clay layer.
+According to The Plan of Operations they will be processing ore as poor of grade as 2000 ppm (0.2%) (the cuttoff grade see here) Lower grade clay ore means a lot more ore must be processed with acid.
 Everybody has been wondering why Lithium Nevada says all these trucks will be running up and down our roads.
 IT TURNS OUT MOST OF THESE TRUCKS WILL BE HAULING CHEMICALS AND CHEMICAL ELEMENTS IN ....
 NOT LITHIUM OUT...IT APPEARS MOST OF THESE CHEMICALS AND CHEMICAL ELEMENTS ARE GOING TO BE LEFT ON OUR BLM PUBLIC LANDS IN VARIOUS CHEMICAL COMPOUNDS FOR ETERNITY!!!

 Is it a mine or an Incinerator?